-Marshmallow Seeds.
+Marshmallow Root Plant Seeds.
 Marshmallow root, or Althaea officinalis, is a flowering plant that has played a role in herbal medicine for centuries.
 It is a perennial species indigenous to Europe, Western Asia, and North Africa.
 A confection made from the root since ancient Egyptian times evolved into today’s marshmallow treat, but most modern marshmallow treats no longer contain any marsh-mallow root.

 Common Names: Mallards, Mauls, Schloss Teai, Cheeses, Mortification Koot, Mallow, White mallow, Common Marsh-mallow, Mortification root, Sweet Weed and Wymote.